dyninst/dyninst/docs/parseAPI/public/CFG.h.rst

   **The portion of the program CFG that is reachable through intraprocedural control flow transfers**

-  Functions have a single entry point; multiple-entry functions such as those found in Fortran programs are represented as several functions that “share” a subset of the CFG.
+  Functions have a single entry point; multiple-entry functions such as those found in Fortran programs are represented as several functions that "share" a subset of the CFG.
 Functions may be non-contiguous and may share blocks with other functions.